Dynamic density correlations in a baryon rich fluid using Mori-Zwanzig-Nakjima projection operator method: Density correlations near the critical point

+Using critical exponents of SBM, we get $\Gamma_{T}\sim |t|^{0.25}$.
+This quantitative difference and qualitative similarity can also be seen in Brillouin peak.
+Using Ising critical exponents of 3-d Ising model we get $\Gamma_{S}\sim |t|^{-a_{\zeta}}=|t|^{-1.8}$, whereas in our case $\Gamma_{S}\sim |t|^{-1.25}$.
+This qualitative similarity and quantitative differences could be attributed to the value of specific heat critical exponent $\hat{\alpha}$.
+In case of universality class of 3-d Ising model $\hat{\alpha}\sim 0.11$ which is positive, and it is largely responsible for the rapid rise (in fact, divergence) of the bulk viscosity near the QCD critical point.
+In case of SBM, $\alpha=\frac{1}{2}$ which is again positive.
+So it turns out that the qualitative behaviour of the bulk viscosity and hence the correlation function is not different from that of 3-d Ising model universality class.

 Let us discuss the implications of these results in the search for CP in heavy-ion collision experiments.
 Near the critical point the width and the strength of these modes depends on the singularities in static thermodynamic quantities and the transport coefficients.
 The critical exponents calculated within ambit of SBM are given by Eq.(\ref{ce}), while the dynamical critical exponents can be read out from (\ref{visce}).
 We note that both the bulk viscosity ($\zeta$) and thermal conductivity ($\kappa$) rise very rapidly near the critical point.
 Such rapid rise in the bulk viscosity has been estimated in previous studies\cite{Karsch:2007jc,Antoniou:2016ikh,Kadam:2020utt}.
 This rapid rise in both $\zeta$ and $\kappa$ render divergence in the width of the Brillouin peaks.
 However, as we have seen above, the strengths of the Rayleigh and Brillouin peaks is governed by the ratio of two specific heats $\gamma=\frac{\tilde{C}_P}{\tilde{C}_{n}}$ which diverge as $T\rightarrow T_c$.
 Thus, the acoustic mode loose its strength near the critical point and the divergent behaviour of the bulk viscosity may not be observed in the density correlations.
-Nonetheless, rapid rise of bulk viscosity near CEP should manifest itself through the decrease in average transverse momentum of produced final state particles.
-Further, it should be also increase the total multiplicity due to large entropy associated with a large bulk viscosity.